wp-plugins/expirepassword/readme.txt

 Stable tag: 1.0
 Version: 1.0

-Enables a site administrator to expire a users password and enforce a change to a new, different password before they can login in again
+Enables a site administrator to expire a users password and enforce a change to a new, different password before they can login again

 == Description ==